europa-report/documents/milestone_two.md

 ## Design Patterns
 - **Model, View, Controller (MVC)**
-  - Model (Nodejs): responsible for represent data.
+  - Model (Nodejs) is responsible for represent data.
-  - Controller (Nodejs): responsible for manipulation of data.
+  - Controller (Nodejs) is responsible for manipulation of data.
-  - View (React): display data to the gui.
+  - View (React) displays data to the GUI.
 - **Single Page Application (SPA)**
-  - The Single Page Application design pattern will fit all the interactives and swapping data will be in a single page.
+  - The single page application design pattern will fit all the interactives and swapping data will be in a single page.
 - **Proxy**
   - This proxy design pattern will be using python as proxy to retrieve data from Reddit's api.
 - **Observer**